Running Downhill

-Running downhill is easier.
-No big news there.
-Still, most runners use more energy than necessary and do not generate as much speed as they could.
-This chapter will show you how to generate that extra speed without getting more fatigued.
+Running downhill is easier, which is no big news.
+However, most runners tend to use more energy than required and do not generate as much speed as possible.
+This page will show you how to generate that extra speed without getting more fatigued.

-Running successfully downhill hill requires the ability to run relaxed.
-This takes more focus than running on the flats.
-So the trick is to be more foucses, yet at the same time remain relaxed.
+To run successfully downhill, it is necessary to run relaxed.
+This takes more focus than running on flat terrain.
+So, the trick is to be more focused while remaining relaxed at the same time.

-Most runners run in an upright position.
-To maintain balance they tend to run back on their heals.
-Running in this manner is like driving a car with the hand brake on. a person to run slower compared to runners who know the proper technique to running downhill
+Runners usually run in an upright position to maintain balance.
+However, they often run back on their heels.
+Running in this manner is like driving a car with the hand brake on.

-Now running successfully downhill isn’t a matter of simply running harder.
-The goal is to use the same amount or less energy as you would on flat ground.
-To do this, we must observe what people normally do.
-It is best to use walking as an example.
-When people walk down hill people will keep their center of gravity at the same plane as a person walking on level ground.
-The reason for this is simple.
-If you lean forward you be apt to fall on your face.
+The objective is to use the same amount of energy or less when running downhill as you would on flat ground.
+To achieve this, we should observe how people tend to behave.
+Walking is the best example to follow.
+When people walk downhill, they keep their center of gravity at the same level as someone walking on level ground.
+This is because leaning forward could cause them to fall.

 The next thing to focus on is smoothness.
 This is accomplished by keeping the body as relaxed as possible.
 There is a natural inclination to tighten up simply because you are going faster.
 To keep thing smooth pay attention to your foot strike.
 If you feet seem to be landing way in front, then you may be over striding.
 The feet should be landing just forward from your center of gravity.